avallbona/Impostor/README.rst

 Django admin interface, but for obvious security reasons can't be manipulated there.

+You can widen set of users who can impose as other users by adding a setting IMPOSTOR_GROUP to settings.py.
+Users belonging to a group with this name will also be able to pretend to be somebody else (but not superusers).

 Impostor also provides a replacement authentication form, because two usernames can easily exceed 30 character limit of original form.
 Its name is BigAuthenticationForm and you can find it in impostor.forms.

-NOTE: Only staff users can use this (you have to turn on is_staff for every user that needs this privilege) and every such log in gets recorded.
+NOTE: Only superuser users can use this (you have to turn on is_superuser for every user that needs this privilege) or those belonging to IMPOSTOR_GROUP and every such log in gets recorded.

 TODO/Wishlist